Mauritius South Island Sightseeing Tour

 Rhumerie de Chamarel is located in the Southwest part of Mauritius right in the heart of a fertile valley.
 Vast plantations of sugarcane and pineapple growing side by side surround the distillery.
 It has a unique sense of authenticity and warmth, welcoming visitors for a tour experience ranging from a guided walk through the distillery and rum tasting.
 You also get to taste delicious meals at the L’Alchimiste and restaurant as you marvel at the unique distiller’s design which harmoniously blends with nature.

 The seven coloured earth is a significant tourist attraction and a geological curiosity in Mauritius.
 The area is a relatively small area –about 7500 m2 – featuring a strikingly bare landscape situated within a dense, vast forest.
 The earth surface here is particularly unusual and fascinating.
-It was created by volcanic rocks which cooled at varying temperatures, resulting in beautiful color patterns on the exposed hillsides.
+It was created by volcanic rocks which cooled at varying temperatures, resulting in beautiful colour patterns on the exposed hillsides.
 The stones were fine-grained into sands with different shades of brown, grey, red and purple.
-As the earth was exposed, rains carved patterns of numerous beautiful colors into the hillside.
+As the earth was exposed, rains carved patterns of numerous beautiful colours into the hillside.
 A visit to this park also allows you to walk along trails and between many dunes to explore this unique site.

 Chamarel Curious Corner

-Just close to the Seven Colored Earth entrance is the Curious Corner which is a house filled with a wide range of bewildering delusional fantasies and adventures you can enjoy with friends.
+Just close to the Seven Coloured Earth entrance is the Curious Corner which is a house filled with a wide range of bewildering delusional fantasies and adventures you can enjoy with friends.
 Below are more details about The Curious Corner of Chamarel.

 a) Mirror Maze